xRyul/bus-group-27/README.md

 2. **Set up the environment** (two options):

    **Option 1: Using conda (recommended)**:
+    Make sure you have conda installed and added into PATH, then simply install the dependencies and activate newly created environment.

    ```bash
    conda env create -f environment.yml
    conda activate BUS-prototype-env